viamrobotics/docs/docs/services/navigation/_index.md

 ## Control Tab Usage

-After configuring the navigation service for your robot, navigate to the **Control** tab of the robot's page in the [Viam app](https://app.viam.com) and expand the card matching the name of your service to utilize an interactive portal for rover navigation.
+After configuring the navigation service for your robot, navigate to the **Control** tab of the robot's page in the [Viam app](https://app.viam.com) and expand the card matching the name of your service to use an interface for rover navigation.

 Here, you can toggle the mode of the service between **Manual** and **Waypoint** to start and stop navigation, add waypoints and obstacles, and view the position of your rover base on a map: